yarosz/cre/CONTRIBUTING.md

 ## Signing the contributor license agreement

-New contributors need to sign the [Contributor License Agreement](https://github.com/prequel-dev/cre/blob/main/cla.md).
+New contributors need to sign the [Contributor License Agreement](https://forms.gle/PfhcfopPNY2rho6V6).
 This ensures that both you and the project are properly protected.
-Please email contributor-agreement@prequel.dev to complete the CLA process.
 If you’re unsure whether you need to sign the CLA, feel free to ask on Slack or open an issue.

 ## Submitting a Pull Request